airtidy/railstest/README.md

 There are issues with the code that allows people to set their best girl.
 Find out what they are and fix them.

-There are many other problems with the site.
+There are many other problems with the site, you do not need to fix them but spotting them would be really nice.

 # TL;DR